DeepSportradar/ball-3d-localization-challenge/README.md

 Please refer to the challenge webpage for complete rules, timelines and awards: [https://deepsportradar.github.io/challenge.html](https://deepsportradar.github.io/challenge.html).

-The goal is to obtain the best estimation of ball size in pixels on the *challenge*-set that will be provided later and for which labels will be kept secrets.
-The metric used will be the mean absolute error (MAE) between the prediction and the secret ground-truth.
+The goal of this challenge is to obtain the best estimation of ball size in pixels from thumbnails around true ball positions.
+The metric used will be the mean absolute error (MAE) between the prediction and the ground-truth.
+Contestants will be evaluated on the *challenge*-set that will be provided later and for which labels will be kept secrets.

 The competitors must conceive a model that relies only on the provided data for training.
 In the case of a neural-network based model, initial weights may come from a well-established public methods pret-trained on public data. **This must be clearly stated in the publication/report**.